 - Community arts and cultural development

-Prior to making an application, it is important to read the Redland City Council's RADF guidelines 2016-17 [DOC 0.6MB].
-This document provides essential information on categories, funding available and eligibility requirements.
+Prior to making an application, it is important to read Redland City Council's RADF guidelines.
+This document will be available when the round is open and it provides essential information on categories, funding available and eligibility requirements.

 Supporting documents for applicants